 Petrol and oil interceptor pits

 This system consists of two or three-compartment gravity flow systems.
 Petrol and oil interceptor pits work on the philosophy that hydrocarbons, petrol, and diesel float above water due to lower specific gravity.
-These contaminate are then skimmed off from wastewater.
+These contaminants are then skimmed off from wastewater.

 Centrifugal oily water separator